bhboyle/ESP32_Light_Switch/README.md

 I have updated the schematics to include the new device but the original boards have not yet arrived.

 9. LED colors.
-Red - Boot up, Yellow - WIFI connected, Green - WIFI and MQTT connected, Blue = AP is active **Done**
+Red - Boot up, Yellow - WIFI connected, Green - WIFI and MQTT connected, Blue = AP is active. **Done**
 10. Remember power state for power failures using preferences **Tested and working**

 ### Build environment